+Mentoring /Counselling

-Mentoring /Counselling If at any stage during Sixth Form students want access to Mentoring/counselling, in the first instance your Pastoral Manager is the person to speak to.
+If at any stage during Sixth Form students want access to Mentoring/counselling, in the first instance your Pastoral Manager is the person to speak to.
 They are here to support your well-being and safety in school and along with your Form Tutor they will advise and guide you.
-There can be many reasons why you might want to ask for counselling: exam stress, anxiety, drug or alcohol problems, depression, family/parental difficulties, relationships, sexuality, self-harm, illness, etc. Year 12 Pastoral Manager - Mrs Downey Year 13 Pastoral Manager - Mrs Nelson At Shenfield High School we are fortunate to have the support of experienced impartial advisers who are available in Sixth Form each week to listen to and advise students.
+There can be many reasons why you might want to ask for counselling: exam stress, anxiety, drug or alcohol problems, depression, family/parental difficulties, relationships, sexuality, self-harm, illness, etc.

+Pastoral Manager 6th Form - Mrs Downey

+At Shenfield High School we are fortunate to have the support of experienced impartial advisers who are available in Sixth Form each week to listen to and advise students.
 They are used to dealing with issues affecting young people and can offer private and confidential non-judgmental support when it is needed.
 They can refer students to further Mentoring/counselling services if necessary.

 If you wish to speak to:

-Mrs F Mason on a Wednesday and Thursday.
+Mrs F Mason on a Wednesday.
 Please ask your Pastoral Manager to arrange mentoring for you.
 Counselling can be organised via the school or via appropriate outside agencies.
-Young people who would prefer counselling inside of school should speak to their Pastoral Manager who can make an interventions referral.
+Young people who would prefer counselling inside of school should still speak to their Pastoral Manager who can support with making a referral.
+Services are limited their Pastoral Manager who can support with making a referral.
 Services are limited and can take time to arrange.
 Often going to your own GP is the fastest and most effective route.
-The school can also make specialist referrals to Emotional and Wellbeing and Mental Health Services for under 18s, to HBBS for bereavement and to SERRIC for counselling related to sexual assault or sexual violence.
-For in school counselling, if a young person is at risk of harm, the information will be passed onto one of the Designated Safeguarding Leads, and our SG and CP Policy will be followed accordingly.
+The school can also make specialist referrals to Emotional and Wellbeing and Mental Health Services for under 18's, to HBBS for bereavement and to SERRIC for counselling related to sexual assault or sexual violence.
+For in-school mentoring, if a young person is at risk of harm, the information will be passed onto one of the Designated Safeguarding Leads, and our SG and CP Policy will be followed accordingly.

-Counselling Outside School There are charities like ChildLine and the Samaritans who can offer immediate and confidential support as well as guiding you where you can receive further help.
+Counselling/ Support Outside There are charities like ChildLine and the Samaritans who can offer immediate and confidential support as well as guiding you where you can receive further help.
 Counselling can also be accessed at any time online - just go to KOOTH.COM and many others - totally confidential to you.
-YoungMinds Crisis Messenger If you are a young person experiencing a mental health crisis, you can text the YoungMinds Crisis Messenger for free, 24/7 support.
-If you decide to access external counselling - please still inform your Pastoral Manger
+YoungMinds Crisis Messenger If you are a young person experiencing a mental health crisis, you can text the YoungMinds Crisis Messenger for free, 24/7 If you decide to access external counselling - please still inform your Pastoral Manger